 Food is Medicine

-Food is more than sustenance, it's a profound connection to our history, our culture, and our future.
-At the Indigenous Peoples Task Force, we understand that access to traditional foods is not just about nutrition, but about the health of our communities, our lands, and the ecosystems that sustain us all.
+Food is more than nourishment, it is a connection to our history, culture, and future.
+At Indigi-Baby Food, we believe access to traditional foods that support not only individual health but the wellbeing for our communities, lands, and ecosystem.

 Importance of Traditions